Old Brickmakers

 In the 1872 Drainage Report it shows the property owned by Lord De L’Isle and occupied by Mr Crowhurst.
 Mr George Crowhurst is shown as publican of the Brickmakers in the 1871 and 1881 censuses.
 The Drainage Report describes the building as in good order, with the gutter from outbuilding discharging into urinal and after flushing it, flows to a cesspool and on to a new drain.
 Sink discharges through wall into cesspool.
 Common privy, not connected.

-In 1921 it was sold as part of the Penshurst Estate properties in Leigh – it is described in the Sales Particulars (p.21) as “the well-known and fully licensed beershop” known as ‘The Brickmakers’ Arms’.
+In 1921 it was sold as part of the Penshurst Estate properties in Leigh – see Penshurst Sales particulars 1921, p.
+21 – where it is described as “the well-known and fully licensed beershop” known as ‘The Brickmakers’ Arms’.
 It extended to an area of 25 perches.
 A the time of the sale is was let with other lands to Mr Lawrence Coomber on a yearly (25 March) tenancy.
-In the description it says “the housse is of brick, weather-tiled, and tiled, and contains: four bedrooms, bar parlour, bar, tap room, scullery, two cellars, kitchen and sitting room.
+In the description it says “the house is of brick, weather-tiled, and tiled, and contains: four bedrooms, bar parlour, bar, tap room, scullery, two cellars, kitchen and sitting room.
 Old Shop and two WC’s.
 Company’s gas and water laid on.
 Good garden.

 Although it has been a private residence since 1950, the bricked up entrance to the cellars can be seen above the pavement on Lower Green.
 The pub entrance was on the High Street.
 At times beer was served from kegs on trestle tables outside the original front door so that men from the brick works could get a beer at lunch time.
 The house has unusual oval chimney stacks.